bbc/accessibility-news-and-you/accessibility-and-supported-assistive-technology.md

 ## Priority 2 (P2)

-If time allows the following should also be used for testing.
+If the component/feature is used on a wide range of pages and services, to meet the **Definition of Done** the following **SHOULD** be used for testing, in order to be considered acceptable for a live release.

 0. **NVDA** (Latest Version)<br>
 With Firefox (Latest Version) on Windows (XP/Vista/7/8/10)<br>